Boat capsizes on southwest China river, 10 dead, 8 missing

 Police took the captain into custody.
 The injured are being treated in the hospital.

-China’s Ministry of Emergency Management says the vessel was a motor-powered iron boat that was “self-built,” rather than obtained from an industrial manufacturer.
+The vessel was a motor-powered metal boat that was “self-built,” rather than obtained from an industrial manufacturer, China’s Ministry of Emergency Management said in a statement Friday.

 Transportation accidents on China’s rivers and other waterways have become much rarer in recent years as the government emphasizes safety.